 The Muhlenberg Legend

 It is a great idea to learn German if you intend to spend time in Germany, and we offer German courses here in London in the comfort of your workplace or home.
-But could it have been the case that you might have needed to speak German when travelling to America?
-A myth persists that a proposal […]
+But could it have been that you might have needed to speak German when travelling to America?
+The German language in America A myth persists […]

 Levis Strauss – a famous German

-The German founder of Levis Strauss learned English at a young age, which certainly helped his transition to doing business in America.
-Similarly, we can provide German lessons here in London to help you trade in Germany without even having to leave your office.
-Read on about how Levis Strauss did it: Löeb Strauss, who later […]
+The German founder of Levis Strauss learned English at a young age, which helped him transition to doing business in America.
+Similarly, we can provide German lessons here in London to help you trade in Germany without leaving your office.
+Read on about how Levis Strauss did it: Löeb Strauss, later known as Levi, was born […]

 Cologne Carnival

-Germans are often considered by the English to be quite a staid people; efficient, punctual, officious, meticulous, but devoid of humour and party spirit.
-However, if you were to attend one of the German festivals you would soon realise that they certainly do know how to party!
-One of the biggest events is the Kölner […]
+The English often considers Germans relatively staid people; efficient, punctual, officious, meticulous, but devoid of humour and party spirit.
+However, if you attended one of the German festivals, you would soon realise that they certainly know how to party!
+One of the most significant events is the Kölner Karneval which ranks alongside Rio de Janeiro […]

 Germany – most positively rated

-An annual survey conducted by Globescan on behalf of the BBC World service has shown that Germany is the most positively rated country in the world.
-In 2014, in the 10th consecutive Country Ratings Poll, over 24,000 people in 25 countries were asked if they felt the sixteen countries included, plus the European Union, had […]
+An annual survey conducted by Globescan on behalf of the BBC World Service has shown that Germany is the most positively rated country globally.
+In 2014, in the 10th consecutive Country Ratings Poll, over 24,000 people in 25 countries were asked if they felt the sixteen countries included.
+The European Union had a “mainly positive” […]

 Willkommen in Deutschland

-More students than ever before are choosing to further their education in Germany and they are being welcomed with open arms.
-With low or, in some cases, no tuition fees and many of the universities located in attractive towns or vibrant cities it is no surprise that Germany has become more popular among foreign students. […]
+More students are choosing to further their education in Germany, and they are welcomed with open arms.
+With low or, in some cases, no tuition fees and many universities located in attractive towns or vibrant cities, it is no surprise that Germany has become more popular among international students.
+This shows that the enormous effort […]

 Famous Germans – Bruce Willis

-It is a little known fact that actor Bruce Willis is German.
-He was born as Walter Bruce Willis in 1955 in Idar-Oberstein, West Germany and, although his father was an American soldier serving in Germany, his mother, Marlene, was German.
-His father, David, moved the family to New Jersey, America on his discharge from […]
+It is a little-known fact that actor Bruce Willis is German.
+He was born Walter Bruce Willis in 1955 in Idar-Oberstein, West Germany and although his father was an American soldier serving in Germany, his mother, Marlene, was German.
+His father, David, moved the family to New Jersey, America, on his discharge from the army […]

-We often get asked, whether there is a market for learning German in the City of London and who learns German and why.
+We often get asked whether there is a market for learning German in the City of London and who learns German and why.
 Yes, there is a large market for foreign language learning, especially German.
-Corporations approaching us are German companies operatingtheir staff to learn German or reacquaint themselves with the language at some stage.
-Then there are people […]
+Corporations approaching us are German companies co-opting their staff to learn German or reacquaint themselves with the language at some stage.
+Then some people […]

 Famous Germans – Henry Kissinger

 Unbeknown to many, a German served as the 56th Secretary of State from 1973-1977 – Henry Kissinger.
 Although he became a well-known face in politics, he came from humble beginnings in Bavaria, Germany.
-His father was a teacher and his mother a home-maker.
-They were German Jews, and in 1938 had to flee to the safety […]
+His father was a teacher, and his mother was a homemaker.
+They were German Jews and, in 1938, had to flee to the […]

 Tips for learning German

 It can be exciting to learn a new language; it gives you new opportunities, helps you learn more about another culture and happens to be very impressive!
-Whatever reason you have for deciding to learn German, here’s five top tips to not only help you learn faster, but learn smarter and be on your way […]
+Whatever reason you have for deciding to learn German, here are five top tips to not only help you learn faster but learn smarter and be on your […]

 Das Sommerloch